 - being in a leg cast

-There are several steps you can take to help reduce your risk for blood clots while flying.
+You can take several steps to help reduce your risk for blood clots while flying.

-Based on your health history, your doctor may recommend medical treatments to decrease your risk.
-These include taking a blood thinner, either orally or via injection, one-to-two hours prior to flight time.
+- Take medication: Your doctor may recommend medical treatments to decrease your risk based on your health history.
+These include taking Aspirin or a blood thinner, either orally or via injection, 1-2 hours before flight time.

-If you are able to choose your seat before the flight, select an aisle or bulkhead seat, or pay an additional fee for a seat with extra leg room.
+- Choose a spacious seat: If you can, select an aisle or bulkhead seat, or pay an additional fee for a seat with extra legroom.
 That will help you stretch out and move around during the flight.

-You can also bring a tennis or lacrosse ball on board with you to use to massage your leg muscles.
-Gently push the ball into your thigh and roll it up and down your leg.
+- Massage your leg muscles: In addition to moving your legs, massage can help promote better circulation.
+Bring a tennis or lacrosse ball on board with you.
+While seated, gently push the ball into your thigh and roll it up and down your leg.
 Alternatively, you can place the ball under your leg and move your leg over the ball to massage the muscles.

 Other things you can do include: